 OMNeT++ is an extensible, modular, component-based C++ simulation library and framework, primarily for building network simulators.
-"Network" is meant in a broader sense that includes wired and wireless communication networks, on-chip networks, queueing networks, and so on.
+“Network” is meant in a broader sense that includes wired and wireless communication networks, on-chip networks, queueing networks, and so on.
 Domain-specific functionality such as support for sensor networks, wireless ad-hoc networks, Internet protocols, performance modeling, photonic networks, etc., is provided by model frameworks, developed as independent projects.
 OMNeT++ offers an Eclipse-based IDE, a graphical runtime environment, and a host of other tools.
 There are extensions for real-time simulation, network emulation, database integration, SystemC integration, and several other functions.
+OMNeT++ is distributed under the Academic Public License.

 Although OMNeT++ is not a network simulator itself, it has gained widespread popularity as a network simulation platform in the scientific community as well as in industrial settings, and building up a large user community.